Inedo/inedo-docs/ProGet/feeds/feed-overview.md

 Some feeds have additional options that impact what is shown in the web user interface, such as icons and navigable options.

 * **NuGet package type**: Chocolatey and PowerShellGet both use NuGet packages, and by changing the package type, it changes the entire appearance of the feed
-* **Feed usage**: this option is available in ProGet 5.3 and later, and the options are:
+* **Feed usage**: this option is available in ProGet 5.3 and later, and the options may include:
   * *Free/Open Source packages*; cache and filter source packages from public galleries, scan for vulnerabilities, check licenses, etc. **Note:** At least one connector is required before any packages will be displayed.
   * *Private/Internal packages*; publish proprietary/private packages that you build for internal use in your organization
   * *Validated/promoted packages*; promote packages that meet internal quality standards and are appropriate for production usage
   * *Mixed packages*; host both third-party and packages you create

+Feed usage controls which tabs and messages are displayed in the user interface.
+For example, "Private/Internal packages" won't display the license filtering options, as you wouldn't create license usage restrictions for your own packages.

-We do not recommend using mixed packages, because there are a lot of options that won't be relevant for packages you create (like license filtering).
+Note that not all feeds have all of these Feed Usage options.
+Generally speaking, we don't recommend using mixed packages, as it will present all of the user interface options; most of them won't be relevant for packages you create (like license filtering or vulnerability scanning).

 ## Configuring Multiple Feeds {#multiple data-title="Configuring Multiple Feeds"}